uditgt/uditgt/README.md

 You can find my posts on [Medium](https://medium.com/@uditg), where I (recently) started sharing my thoughts on applied data science and block-chain, which I find fascinating.
 More to come there.

 📫 Best way to reach me is through [LinkedIn](https://www.linkedin.com/in/uditgt/).
 🌱 I enjoy figuring our new tools and tech.
-At present, I'm learning Docker and [Crypto & Blockchain landscape](https://github.com/uditgt/crypto).
+At present, I'm learning Docker and [Blockchain use-cases](https://github.com/uditgt/crypto).
 ⚡ I love hiking and am a proud graduate from UCLA Anderson.
 Go Bruins!

 <!--